lubomir/lubomir.github.io/posts/en/2016-04-26-slightly-richer-man-ci.markdown

     requests get send automatically without any change in configuration required.

-    The hook is actually git `post-receive` hook that will send you tons of e-mail through the [Fedora notification] system whenever a commit is pushed to master without going through a pull-request.
+    The hook is actually git `post-receive` hook that will send you <del>tons of</del> e-mail through the [Fedora notification] system whenever a commit is pushed to master without going through a pull-request.

+    UPDATE: Since Pagure 2.0 the hook will send only one e-mail on each push.

 [Pagure]: https://pagure.io/
 [Fedora notification]: https://apps.fedoraproject.org/notifications